 Conduct data flow mapping: Document how potentially sensitive information moves through your organization.

-Create a CUI inventory: Maintain a detailed record of all identified CUI, including its category, source, format, and location.
+Create an inventory: Maintain a detailed record of all identified information that can be classified under this title, including its category, source, format, and location.

-Establish a CUI review board: Form a cross-functional team to make determinations about ambiguous information.
+Establish a review board: Form a cross-functional team to make determinations about ambiguous information.

-Once CUI is identified, contractors often struggle with appropriate marking, handling, and dissemination procedures.
+Once it is identified, contractors often struggle with appropriate marking, handling, and dissemination procedures.

-Create handling procedures: Establish clear guidelines for how CUI should be handled, processed, transmitted, and destroyed.
+Create handling procedures: Establish clear guidelines for how it should be handled, processed, transmitted, and destroyed.

-Train all personnel: Ensure everyone who might come into contact with CUI understands proper handling procedures.
+Train all personnel: Ensure everyone who might come into contact with such information understands proper handling procedures.

 Document authorized users: Maintain an up-to-date list of individuals authorized to access specific categories of CUI

-Implement need-to-know principles: Restrict CUI access to only those who require it to perform their job functions.
+Implement need-to-know principles: Restrict information access to only those who require it to perform their job functions.

 Pain Point 3: CUI in Cloud Environments

-As organizations increasingly migrate to cloud services, protecting CUI in these environments presents unique challenges.
+As organizations increasingly migrate to cloud services, protecting information in these environments presents unique challenges.

-Solution: Take a deliberate approach to cloud usage with CUI:
+Solution: Take a deliberate approach to cloud usage:

-Verify FedRAMP Moderate (or equivalent) compliance: Ensure your cloud service provider meets this minimum standard for CUI protection.
+Verify FedRAMP Moderate (or equivalent) compliance: Ensure your cloud service provider meets this minimum standard.

 Implement customer-responsible controls: Remember that many NIST 800-171 controls remain your responsibility even in cloud environments.